fs7fyqy553/letterboxd/README.md

     - WCAG Level A accessibility
     - Responsive design using Vanilla CSS and Material UI
     - Tested using the React Testing Library in Jest
+    - Has a Dockerfile written for manual configuration and specified for deployment to Railway

 - Backend: